imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/safe-computing/exchanges-and-hot-wallets.md

 - Make small test transactions.
 Test transactions are great ways to make sure the software is visibly functioning and working before going through with large transfers.
 - Don't rush deposits and withdrawals from exchanges or hot wallets.
 Take your time and be extremely careful.
 Read over addresses and values before making any transactions.
 - Follow good browser practices while viewing and using exchanges
-- Always use app-based 2-factor authentication  with exchanges (e.g. Authy, Google Authenticator).
+- Always use app-based 2-factor authentication  with exchanges (e.g. Authy<sup>1</sup>, Google Authenticator).
 - Always use the maximum amount of security/authentication available.

 ### List of Some Wallet Malfunctions, Bad Exchange Practice, Known Losses